Teaching loose leash walking

 Walking politely on leash can be one of the most challenging behaviours to teach a dog.
-This is largely due to major misconceptions about exercise, a lack of knowledge about helpful training techniques, and/or a lack of motivation by the owner to be consistent with their training.
-The good news is that by gaining realistic expectations about your dog’s exercise needs, and following some simple training techniques (combined with the use of training tools to help with management), you and your dog can develop wonderful walking habits.
+The good news is that by gaining realistic expectations about your dog’s exercise needs and following some simple training techniques, you and your dog can develop wonderful walking habits.

 Walk, trot, romp, race